 When visiting Strasbourg, look for a local restaurant to get a taste of the Alsatian cuisine.
 Being as Strasbourg is located not far from the French/German border, the Alsatian dishes are a perfect blend of cooking cultures from both counties.
 You will find that many of the meals are hearty and filling with a wide use of pork and potatoes.

-The most famous dishes are the choucroute, cordon bleu and flammekueche but we invite you to browse the restaurant’s menu, ask what the restaurant’s specialty is and try other things that you may not see in other parts.
+The most famous dishes are the choucroute, cordon bleu and flammekueche but we invite you to browse the restaurant’s menu, ask what the restaurant’s specialty is and try things that you may not see in other parts of the Alsace

 The Alsatian dishes are usually served with local beers or wines.
 Strasbourg is part of the Alsace Wine Route so you will find that many of the local restaurants in Strasbourg will have a local wine that they love.